yash-khanna/lab-braintest/README.md

 Go to Java Resources -> src folder.
 You will have two packages src/controller and src/service.
 You need to modify src/controller/PersonalityViewController and src/service/PersonalityCalculator.
 Do not modify the entire code.
 Instructions are given in comments.
 Edit the code as per the instructions given in the class files.

+## Run the Project
+Right - click on the project -> go to Run as -> Run on server.
+You can check the output in eclipse browser or in your browser.

 ## Testing
-Right click your project and run the project as run on server to see the output.
+Right - click on the project -> go to Run as -> Junit Test.
+All the testcases must be evaluated.

 ## Formula to calculate the brain type
 ```